CHANGE YOUR FUTURE!

 Did you know that Hennepin Tech offers a great selection of affordable General Education courses in addition to those that focus on career and hands-on training?
 The cost of HTC courses is $170.61/credit and the tuition will remain the same for the next two years.
 This is one of the lowest tuitions in Minnesota.
 For this value you get the same great instruction with courses that meet the Minnesota Transfer Curriculum.
+We look forward to working with you as you write the next chapter in your story at Hennepin Technical College!

 What's New in General Education?
 Check out these new courses!